ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 This document describes two gossiping mechanisms for Certificate Transparency {{!RFC6962}}; SCT feedback and STH gossip.
-In order for HTTPS clients to share SCT's with CT auditors in a privacy-preserving manner they send SCT's to originating HTTP servers which in turn share the SCT's with CT auditors.
-CT auditors and monitors share STH's among each other.
+In order for HTTPS clients to share SCTs with CT auditors in a privacy-preserving manner they send SCTs to originating HTTP servers which in turn share the SCTs with CT auditors.
+CT auditors and monitors share STHs among each other.

 --- middle